William Plotnikov: Biography

 Plotnikov immigrated to Canada in 2005 from Russia at the age of 15, along with his Christian family from the Western Siberian town of Megion in Tyumen Oblast.
 He was born in the Russian Soviet Federative Socialist Republic.
 His father Vitaly, an athlete himself, introduced his son to boxing when William was a 9-year-old.
 William then twice won the Russian youth championships.
 His parents decided to move to the West to make sure he got a good education and because of their concerns about local crime groups attracting Russian athletes.

 The Plotnikovs became Canadian citizens in 2008.
 The move, however, was difficult for their son, who struggled to adapt to his new life in Toronto.
 He had left his friends behind only to find himself alienated by Western teenage culture as well as by the alcoholism of many members of Canada's Russian diaspora.
-At the Thornhill boxing club, William managed to impress Boris Gitman, a coach at the European Boxing School, who thought William, while not physically strong, was very talented and he "would be a good Olympian."
+At the Thornhill boxing club, William managed to impress Boris Gitman, a coach at the European Boxing School, who thought William, while not physically strong, was very talented and "would be a good Olympian."
 He won silver medals at the 2006 Brampton Cup and at the 2007 provincial championships in Windsor, and won a club bout at Exhibition Place.
 He also became interested in other martial arts, such as jujitsu and Thai boxing.
 Gitman said about him: "He wasn't comfortable here; he was looking for something and I don't think he found it here."

 After graduating from high school, Plotnikov joined Seneca College and traveled to other countries with the school's international tourism program.
 He also began reflecting about human existence, searching for an answer in holy books of the three Abrahamic religions.
 He took interest in Islam around 2008 and in 2009 he visited an unknown Toronto mosque, where his father said his son came into contact with "a mullah who had very radical views."
 Soon, Plotnikov adopted and observed strict Muslim customs, isolated himself from his friends and cut off most communication with his family.
 In September 2010, Plotnikov disappeared, leaving a note that he was going to France for Ramadan.
 The Royal Canadian Mounted Police had been looking for William as a missing person for almost two years by then.